 Despite having a single handlebar it still has the same umbrella fold.
 It is a one-hand one-foot sort of fold that has three steps.
 They do advertise it as a one-hand fold, but you probably wouldn’t do it with just one hand because to engage the automatic lock you have to bend all the way down to the ground which will be difficult with a child in your hands.

 The folded dimensions are 41.3″ x 9.4″ x 11″.
 And because it weighs only 15 lbs you can easily throw it on your shoulder.
 Btw, there is a carry handle and a shoulder strap for easy transportation.

 There is no travel system option on this one.

 Comes with a rain cover, a run-away strap, shoulder pads, and a head hugger.

 - Very high price.
 Almost $420 is a lot for an umbrella stroller.
 The good news is that this one should last you for years and multiple kids.
 I always say you get what you paid for.

 - No travel system option.
 The competition is tough these days and many other umbrella models have a travel system option.
 I guess they decided not to bother with it because most parents buy umbrella models after 6 months (that’s when you are already fed up with carrying around that huge travel system stroller and want to downsize to something lighter)

 Overall width: 18.9″

-Maclaren provides LIFETIME warranty from the original date of purchase and you have to be the original owner.
-Here is more information on the warranty.
+Maclaren provides a LIFETIME warranty from the original date of purchase and you have to be the original owner.

 This stroller is available in three color combinations: charcoal, and black.